nicklockwood/FXForms/README.md

 ARC Compatibility
 ------------------

 FXForms requires ARC.
-If you wish to use FXForms in a non-ARC project, just add the -fobjc-arc compiler flag to the FXForms.m class.
-To do this, go to the Build Phases tab in your target settings, open the Compile Sources group, double-click FXForms.m in the list and type -fobjc-arc into the popover.
+If you wish to use FXForms in a non-ARC project, just add the `-fobjc-arc` compiler flag to the `FXForms.m` class.
+To do this, go to the Build Phases tab in your target settings, open the Compile Sources group, double-click `FXForms.m` in the list and type `-fobjc-arc` into the popover.

-If you wish to convert your whole project to ARC, comment out the #error line in FXForms.m, then run the Edit > Refactor > Convert to Objective-C ARC... tool in Xcode and make sure all files that you wish to use ARC for (including FXForms.m) are checked.
+If you wish to convert your whole project to ARC, comment out the #error line in `FXForms.m`, then run the Edit > Refactor > Convert to Objective-C ARC... tool in Xcode and make sure all files that you wish to use ARC for (including `FXForms.m`) are checked.

 Creating a form
 ------------------

-To create a form object, just make any new NSObject subclass that conforms to the FXForm protocol, like this:
+To create a form object, just make any new `NSObject` subclass that conforms to the `FXForm` protocol, like this:

 ```objc
 @interface MyForm : NSObject <FXForm>